Bike Size Charts

 - At 35lbs, this bike is heavier than a number of full-suspension bikes.
 Owners found it cumbersome to carry upstairs.

 - Some buyers were unable to tighten the handlebars, which caused an injury for one owner.
-They fade over a short period.

 - Parts often fell off this bike while riding, despite tuning by the local bike shop, with the lights and reflectors going first.